idealparable/BibleQ/DidLazarusWriteJohn.md

 ## Before You Flood Me With Objections

-By contrast, we know for a standard example that "all" and synonyms are literal/absolute in the case of the extent of the Noahic Floodwaters by its over-over-over-repetition, including three direct synonyms of "all" (in bold below and underlined) and some other superlatives (italic and underlined) about the extent of the water (these three will be all-capitalized), and many more about all land "flesh" dying outside the ark (I'll put the accumulating count for these in parentheses).
+By contrast, we know for a standard example that "all" and synonyms are literal/absolute in the case of the extent of the Noahic Floodwaters by its over-over-over-repetition, including three direct synonyms of "all" (in bold below and underlined) and some other superlatives (italic and underlined) about the extent of the water (these will be all-capitalized), and many more about all land flesh dying outside the ark (I'll put the accumulating count for these in parentheses).

 Genesis 6: